FCH808/Twitter-Healthcare/README.md

 4.) aggregate: runs the created queries.

-### medical_hashtags.json
+###  DiseaseHashtags.csv

-json file containing the sets of keywords to filter tweets by
+csv file containing the sets of keywords to filter tweets by - first column

 ### fields.txt